Poornima massaging ash water into cow dung treated yarn, Kotpad, 2023

 THE PROJECT

-The IML and IM Mumbai researchers are documenting the histories, local context, value chain, materials, technique, processes and products created by the Kotapd artisans, producing a short documentary and a coffee table book, as well as supporting them with product development for the sustainable luxury market, through student projects and tutor engagement.
-From a research perspective, the project provides a vital lens through which to examine the complex issues that are effectively strangling this indigenous textile culture and will try to develop a good practice model for supportive intervention.
+The IML and IM Mumbai researchers documented the histories, local context, value chain, materials, techniques, processes and products created by the Kotapd artisans, producing a short documentary and a coffee table book, as well as supporting them with product development for the sustainable luxury market, through student projects and tutor engagement.
+From a research perspective, the project provides a vital lens through which to examine the complex issues that are effectively strangling this indigenous textile culture and aimed to develop a good practice model for supportive intervention.

 CHALLENGES IDENTIFIED

-A field trip to Kotpad in November 2023, by Mevin Murden from IM Mumbai and Kirsten Scott from IML included a film crew and photographer, as well as Bina Rao and her husband Kesav Rao from Creative Bee.
-Multiple interviews were conducted with Kotpad aal-dyers and weavers, as well as with the youth in the community and other local stakeholders, with extensive film and photo documentation of their processes and the socio-cultural-environmental factors that are impacting their craft.
-The team included Saloni Lakhia, from the United Nations Institute for Training and Research, who did an initial needs assessment and will coordinate with stakeholders to propose capacity-building programmes for the community in literacy, numeracy, entrepreneurship, IT skills and e-commerce.
+A second field visit to Kotpad in November 2023, by Mevin Murden from IM Mumbai and Kirsten Scott from IML included a film crew and photographer, as well as Bina Rao and her husband Kesav Rao from Creative Bee.
+Multiple interviews were conducted with Kotpad aal-dyers and weavers, as well as with the youth in the community and other local stakeholders, with extensive film and photo documentation of their processes and the socio-cultural-environmental factors that impact their craft today.
+The team included Saloni Lakhia, from the United Nations Institute for Training and Research, who did an initial needs assessment to coordinate with stakeholders in proposing capacity-building programmes for the community in literacy, numeracy, entrepreneurship, IT skills and e-commerce.

-The most pressing needs - identified by the artisans and by Creative Bee - are to record all processes so there is a detailed record for posterity, and then to support the artisans in finding new markets for their work that attract a higher price point.
+The most pressing needs - identified by the artisans and by Creative Bee - are to record all the traditional artisanal processes so there is a detailed record for posterity, and then to support the artisans in finding new markets for their work that attract a higher price point.

-Students and tutors at IML were able to draw on research conducted by a tutor team in a second field visit, on consultation with Creative Bee and the artisans of Kotpad to develop a series of interventions that aim to support the preservation of the craft in the short-medium term.
+Students and tutors at IML were able to draw on research conducted by the tutor team, in dialogue with Creative Bee and the artisans of Kotpad to develop a series of interventions that aimed to support the preservation of the craft in the short-medium term.

-In addition, students at IML were able to direct questions to the Kotpad artisans through intermediaries in the village.
-This enabled the research team and students on our MA Responsible Fashion programme to gain crucial insights into local context, the challenges and obstacles faced by the Kotpad artisans and their communities, and the implications of these in developing appropriate recommendations.
+In addition, students at IML were able to direct questions to the Kotpad artisans through local intermediaries.
+This enabled the research team and students on our MA Sustainable Fashion and Systems programme to gain crucial insights into local context, the challenges and obstacles faced by the Kotpad artisans and their communities, and the implications of these in developing appropriate recommendations.

 Researchers conducted a series of one to one interviews with the women dyers and male weavers, as well as group discussions with local youth.
-Rich detail was also gained through observation and informal, ad hoc conversations with local community members.
+Rich detail of local complexities was also gained through observation and informal, ad hoc conversations with local community members.

 Business students at IM Mumbai have created a logo for the Kotpad artisans and set up their instagram account @purushottam_kotpad.